yigitcukuren/mago/docs/tools/linter/rules/maintainability.md

 ---
-title: Maintainability Rules
+title: Maintainability rules
+outline: [2, 3]
 ---

-# Maintainability Rules
+# Maintainability rules

 This document details the rules available in the `Maintainability` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |